 Hawthorne (also spelled Hawthorn) is a thorny, deciduous hardwood tree or shrub that may grow to a height of twenty-five feet and bears small white flowers that produce red berries.
-The tree is found in roadsides, fields and woods, thriving in most soils, including alkaline, in sun or partial shade, but the fruit is more prolific when growing in an open, sunny position.
+The tree is found in roadsides, fields, and woods, thriving in most soils, including alkaline, in the sun or partial shade, but the fruit is more prolific when grown in an open, sunny position.

 Hawthorne is an excellent cardio-tonic that supports good heart health and protects it in a variety of ways.
 It is thought to be especially effective in the beginning stages of heart disease, as well as speeding up the recovery time after a heart attack.

 It is also believed to strengthen a weak heart muscle associated with age, relieve pressure and tightness of the chest, ease angina and myocarditis (inflammation of the heart), as well as mild cardiac arrhythmia.
 The bioflavonoids found in Hawthorne interact with key enzymes in the heart to increase the pumping force of the heart muscle and eliminate arrhythmia.

 Good heart health is further supported by Hawthorne’s rich flavonoids, which are thought to dilate and open up the blood vessels (as a vasodilator), allowing oxygen-rich blood to get to the heart and reduce the risk of a heart attack.

 Because of its vasodilating properties, Hawthorne stimulates blood circulation to the brain, as well as the heart, and herbalists have long used it to treat age-related forms of memory problems.